Greek Life Programs

 NYDM is NYU's 12-Hour Dance Marathon benefiting The Andrew McDonough B+ Foundation.
 As one of the biggest events on campus, the dance marathon raises thousands of dollars each year.
-DM is organized by an ad-hoc student organization, complete with an executive board that works directly with Fraternity and Sorority Life staff.
+NYDM is organized with an executive board that works directly with Fraternity and Sorority Life staff.

-FLI is a leadership seminar series for undergraduate members of the Fraternity and Sorority community that serves as a framework for developing leadership within the community.
+Emerge is a leadership seminar series for emerging undergraduate members of the Fraternity and Sorority community that serves as a framework for developing leadership within the community.
 Emphasis is placed on understanding your leadership identity and communication style, and exploring conflict management, service learning, and social responsibility tactics.

 FSL Leadership Retreat